 There are a few instances in which we recommend working with an ADU architect for your project.

-- Highly custom ADU plans (think unique architectural features, intricate details, or picky HOAs)
+- Highly custom ADU plans (think unique architectural features, non-standard windows, intricate details)

 - Attached ADU plans (when you want the granny flat as an addition to your current home, so the existing conditions will be a major factor in consideration)